Macau is a beautiful city just a short 1-hour boat ride from Hong Kong.

-The Wynn Palace is a spectacular luxury resort in the heart of Macau.
+Wynn Palace is a spectacular luxury resort in the heart of Macau.

-The luxurious structure also houses the largest spa in Macau, an extensive art gallery collection, 11 casual and fine dining establishments, and 9,800 square meters of luxury retail space.
+Explore the extensive art gallery collection, 11 casual and fine dining establishments, and 9,800 square meters of luxury retail space.

 The glass and steel building structure is enveloped by an extraordinary free-for exoskeleton.

-Large “holes” in the middle of the building look like meteors have struck the surreal-looking hotel.
+Interestingly, large “holes” in the middle of the building look like meteors have struck the surreal-looking hotel.

 Macau City Sightseeing Tour

-Treat yourself to a full day of discovering Macau’s cultural heritage and peek at the bustling gaming world with some of the most popular tourist spots and activities on a tour.
+Also, get a sneak peek at the bustling gaming world and see the most popular tourist spots on a tour.

 Take the time to soak in the culture and history of UNESCO World Heritage Sites such as the Ruins of St Paul and the A-Ma Temple.